Norway - Climate

 Norway is a strong contributor to multilateral organizations, including for climate funds (though not all these funds are counted as ODA).
 It includes contributions to the following multilaterals:

-- Green Climate Fund (GCF): Norway is a strong supporter of the GCF, and hosted its last replenishment meeting in April 2020.
-At this event, it pledged a doubling of its yearly contributions to the fund, from NOK400 million (US$45 million in 2019 prices) a year to NOK800 million (US$91 million) a year for 2020 to 2023 (totaling NOK3.2 billion, or US$364 million).
-Norway is the sixth-largest donor to the fund, and the third largest donor per capita.
+Green Climate Fund (GCF): Norway is a strong supporter of the GCF and hosted its last replenishment meeting in April 2020.
+At this event, it pledged a doubling of its yearly contributions to the fund, from NOK400 million (US$42 million, in 2020 prices) a year to NOK800 million (US$85 million) a year from 2020 to 2023 (totaling NOK3.2 billion, or US$340 million).
+Norway is the sixth-largest donor to the fund, and the third-largest donor per capita.

-- Global Environment Facility (GEF): In April 2018, the Norwegian government increased its pledge to the GEF by 20%, pledging to contribute NOK520 million (U$59 million in 2019 prices) over four years.
+Global Environment Facility (GEF): In April 2018, the Norwegian government increased its pledge to the GEF by 20%, pledging to contribute NOK520 million (U$55 million in 2020 prices) through 2022.

 MFA guides climate-related cooperation, Ministry of environment funds major climate initiatives

-Under the Ministry of Foreign Affairs’ (MFA) leadership, the Minister for international development is in charge of development cooperation, including for climate-related issues.
+Under the Ministry of Foreign Affairs’ (MFA) leadership, the Minister for international development oversees development cooperation, including for climate-related issues.
 Within the MFA, the Department for Sustainable Development is responsible for Norway’s work relating to climate change and the environment, as well as for promoting Norway’s energy interests.
 Within Norway’s development agency, Norad, the Department for Climate, Energy and Environment is the most relevant to these issues.
 In addition, the Ministry of Climate and Environment funds NICFI, Norway’s major climate-finance initiative.

 Unless otherwise indicated, all data in this section is based on commitment.
 For more information, see our Donor Tracker Codebook.